zdy023/MathTool/README.md

 You can refer to `operators.lst` for a strict normative example of operator list.
 I suggest that you have a look at this file help you to deal with class `Expression` and class `OperatorMapGenerator` better.

+## Customized Operator Suggetions

+1. You need to set the in-stack priority, out-stack priority, operand count and group mode for your operator.
+2. For single binary operator obeying associative laws like "+" (plus), the in-stack and out-stack priorities may be equivalent.
+3. For single binary operator not obeying associative laws but obeying left associative law like "-" (minus), the in-stack priority should be less than or equivalent to out-stack priority.
+4. For single binary operator not obeying associative laws but obeying right associative law like "^" (power), the in-stack priority should be greater than out-stack priority.
+5. For operator with group mode `OperatorGroupMode.NEEDING_CLOSED` like "sin(", you should ensure its in-stack priority is almost the greatest (like 15) and its out-stack priority is the least (like 1 or 0).
+6. The operand count of an operator needing no operands and returning nothing like "," (comma) should be set to 1.
+7. For pseudo operator like "pi" to offer a science constant, you could set both its in-stack priority and out-stack priority to the greatest (like 15) and its operand count to 0.

 For a more detailed documation of the API, please refer to `docs/index.html`.
 To get this documation, execute